bmw-ece-ntust/nino-c-ran-installation/docs/guide-deploy-oai-fh-72.md

 # Install C-RAN

-This guide assume you have finished the cluster installation step from <LINK>
+This guide assume you have finished the cluster installation step from (Link)

 ## Cluster Credentials